mvolkmann/blog/src/python/python-compared-to-js.md

 | less than or equal    | `<=`                                    | same     |
 | greater than          | `>`                                     | same     |
 | greater than or equal | `>=`                                    | same     |

+Python comparisons can be chained, but JavaScript comparison cannot.
+For example, to determine whether thevalue of a variable is between 10 and 20 inclusive:

+- in JavaScript, `10 <= n && n <= 20`
+- in Python, `10 <= n <= 20`

 ## Conditional Logic